juninatt/doodle-do/README.md

 ## Building and Running

-To get the ShapesFX application up and running, follow these steps:
+To get the DoodleDo application up and running, follow these steps:

 1. **Build the Application**:
    Utilize Maven to compile and build the project.